firebase/genkit/docs/evaluation.md

 Let us create a dataset to define the examples we want to use for evaluating our flow.

-1. Go the the Dev UI at `http://localhost:4000` and click the **Datasets** button to open the Datasets page.
+1. Go to the Dev UI at `http://localhost:4000` and click the **Datasets** button to open the Datasets page.

 2. Click on the **Create Dataset** button to open the create dataset dialog.